kumu/weavr-docs/guides/organizations.md

 # Organizations

-You can list any organizationss that your community members are a part of inside the Weavr app.
+You can list any organizations that your community members are a part of inside the Weavr app.
 The organization will have their own page that shows a short description, the projects they're involved in, and the people that work for them.
 Similarly, you can see in a person's profile which organization(s) they're affiliated with in the "Affiliations" section:

 ![Phone screenshot of affiliations](/images/affiliations.jpg)